National Socialist Working Association: Personnel shifts

 Hitler, however, was shrewd enough to appear generous in his victory, and moved to co-opt any further latent opposition.
 In order to divide the dissidents, he sought to tie them more closely to his Munich leadership.
-In April 1926, Hitler removed Esser as Propaganda Leader and Strasser was named Chairman for Organization and Propaganda, being formally created Party Reichspropagandaleiter on 16 September.
+In April 1926, Hitler removed Esser as Propaganda Leader and Strasser was named Chairman for Organization and Propaganda, being formally created Party on 16 September.

-In addition, Hitler approved the proposed merger of Gau Rhineland-North and Gau Westphalia into Großgau Ruhr, which took place on 7 March 1926.
+In addition, Hitler approved the proposed merger of Rhineland-North and Westphalia into Ruhr, which took place on 7 March 1926.
 The new entity was entrusted to a tripartite leadership of Goebbels, Kaufmann and Pfeffer.
-After a few months of this unwieldy arrangement, Kaufmann was made sole Gauleiter on 20 June, while Pfeffer was given responsibility for the Sturmabteilung (SA) in July, taking over as Supreme SA Leader on 1 November and serving until August 1930 when he resigned in a dispute with Hitler.
+After a few months of this unwieldy arrangement, Kaufmann was made sole on 20 June, while Pfeffer was given responsibility for the (SA) in July, taking over as Supreme SA Leader on 1 November and serving until August 1930 when he resigned in a dispute with Hitler.
 Recognizing Goebbels' talents, Hitler began a campaign of lavishing attention on him.
 In the months following the Bamberg Conference, Hitler met with him several times and invited him to speak at important Party meetings, praising his performances and appearing jointly with him.
 He put his personal Mercedes at his disposal and even presented him with a bouquet of red roses on one occasion.
-At the end of August, Goebbels was offered the prestigious post of Gauleiter of the now expanded Gau Berlin-Brandenburg, which he accepted in late October 1926.
+At the end of August, Goebbels was offered the prestigious post of of the now expanded Gau Berlin-Brandenburg, which he accepted in late October 1926.
 The "charm offensive" worked, and Goebbels would remain one of Hitler's most loyal lieutenants until the end of the regime.